Ankita-Kumari-ar/basic_code_for_shopping/README.md

 # basic_code_for_shopping
-It is a simple c code for online shopping
+It is a simple c code to implement online shopping